Laviea Thomas is an experienced freelance journalist, marketing coordinator and social media curator.

 Laviea Thomas is an experienced freelance journalist based in London.
 With an interest in writing about music, culture, film, and entertainment, Laviea’s expertise often lies in exploring niche areas such as the rock and metal scene and championing Black representation in music and journalism.

 Over the years, Laviea has been an active panellist discussing fundamental conversations in the music industry, such as diversity and inclusion, and the importance of grassroots venues.
 She has been a panel guest for Kerrang!
-Focus Wales Festival, Future Yard and more.
+Tallinn Music WeekFocus Wales Festival, and others.

 Between 2024 and 2025, Laviea developed her broadcast journalism skills in on-screen content for Slayer, Boomtown and Download Festival.